flaturtha/CharlieChan/_murderwiki/applied-principles.md

 image: /assets/img/murderwiki/Joseph_Bell.jpg
 caption: Joseph Bell, one of Conan Doyles' instructors at the Edinburgh Royal Infirmary where he trained to be a doctor, has been credited as being the true inspiration for Doyle's Sherlock Holmes.
 genre: The Techniques of the Mystery
-tags: Carolyn Wells, The Techniques of the Mystery
+tags: murderwiki, Carolyn Wells, The Techniques of the Mystery
 wordcount: 4417
 ---